Florida Labor Laws Guide

 Who is protected under the Whistleblower Act?

-If an employee suffers from said adverse actions, he or she may file a complaint within 180 days after the said adverse action to conduct a hearing, receive compensation for any lost benefits, attorney's fees, and similar.
+If an employee suffers from said adverse actions, they may file a complaint within 180 days after the said adverse action to conduct a hearing and receive compensation for any lost benefits, attorney's fees, and similar.

 Florida recordkeeping laws

-Florida has state recordkeeping requirements for employers in addition to federal ones, as well.
+Florida has both federal and state recordkeeping requirements for employers.

 Need a simple time clock for employees?